boparaiamrit/datatables/README.md

 And that's it!
 Start building out some awesome DataTables!

 ## Upgrading from v5.x to v6.x
-  - Change all occurrences of `yajra\Datatables` to `Yajra\Datatables`.
+  - Change all occurrences of `yajra\Datatables` to `Boparaiamrit\Datatables`.
 (Use Sublime's find and replace all for faster update).
   - Remove `Datatables` facade registration.
-  - Temporarily comment out `Yajra\Datatables\DatatablesServiceProvider`.
+  - Temporarily comment out `Boparaiamrit\Datatables\DatatablesServiceProvider`.
   - Update package version on your composer.json and use `yajra/laravel-datatables-oracle: ~6.0`
-  - Uncomment the provider `Yajra\Datatables\DatatablesServiceProvider`.
+  - Uncomment the provider `Boparaiamrit\Datatables\DatatablesServiceProvider`.

 ## Debugging Mode
 To enable debugging mode, just set `APP_DEBUG=true` and the package will include the queries and inputs used when processing the table.